Hayes Davenport: Activism

 In addition to his career, Davenport is a homelessness activist, helping and advocating for people experiencing homelessness.
 He is on the board of directors of the SELAH Neighborhood Homeless Coalition, a Los Angeles–based non-profit organization he has been volunteering with since 2017, and worked full-time on Nithya Raman's successful 2020 campaign for Los Angeles City Council.
 Raman is one of the co-founders of SELAH and made the issue of homelessness central to her campaign.
-After volunteering on the campaign, Davenport cited starting to formally work as a consultant for Raman on homelessness and housing projects as the reason for departing as a host of the LA Podcast in July 2021.
-He has talked extensively about housing and homelessness in Los Angeles on his own LA Podcast as well as other podcasts, such as Gimme Shelter: The California Housing Crisis Pod and High and Mighty.
+After volunteering on the campaign, Davenport started to formally work for Raman as a senior advisor with a special focus on homelessness and housing projects and, as a result, departed as a host of the LA Podcast in July 2021.
+He left Raman's staff in the fall of 2024, in part because he "feel[s] like it's a good time to start talking again about city stuff, which is harder to do as a city employee".
+Davenport has talked extensively about housing and homelessness in Los Angeles on his own LA Podcast as well as other podcasts, such as Gimme Shelter: The California Housing Crisis Pod, High and Mighty, and Know Your Enemy.
+After leaving his job in the city government, he started a blog about Los Angeles politics, Big City Heat, on October 28, 2024, and posted a few articles and a two-part podcast miniseries about the 2024 Los Angeles County elections the following days, advocating in particular an ultimately passed ballot measure that will double the county's existing quarter-cent sales tax to fund homelessness services.